chariotsolutions/phonegap-nfc/README.md

 Description
 -----------

-Function `nfc.addTagListener` registers the callback for tag events.
+Function `nfc.addTagDiscoveredListener` registers the callback for tag events.

 This event occurs when any tag is detected by the phone.